thomas051083/psd-psw/event-details/ready/LJ_A Trailblazer in Career & Skills Education.md

 Interested in how ITE has transformed by envisioning the future and spotlighting changes in the industry?

 Come learn about ITE’s ‘Hands-on, Minds-on, Hearts-on’™ holistic education approach.
-Witness how we have mimicked the real industry environments within our campuses, through high-tech and high-touch facilities such as the Internet of Things (IoT) Experiential Centre, Aerospace Hub, Smart Manufacturing lab, Immersive Technology Centre.
-Our facilities were developed in closed partnership with key industry players, to provide students with authentic learning experiences that will prepare them to be Career-Ready, Life-Ready & World Ready.
+Witness how we have mimicked real industry environments within our campuses through high-tech and high-touch facilities such as the Internet of Things (IoT) Experiential Centre, Aerospace Hub, Smart Manufacturing lab, and Immersive Technology Centre.
+Our facilities were developed in closed partnership with key industry players to provide students with authentic learning experiences that will prepare them to be Career-Ready, Life-Ready & World Ready.

 <b><u>Details</u><br>
 **Date and Time: 17 July (Wed), 2.30pm - 4.30pm** <br>